Production Starts At Senegals First Offshore Oil Field - UrduPoint

 Woodside has an 82-percent stake in the deepwater project with the remainder held by Senegal's state-owned energy company Petrosen.

-The discovery of oil and gas fields in 2014 raised great hopes for the developing country, with state-owned energy firm Petrosen expecting the sector to generate more than $1 billion per year over the next three decades.
+The discovery of oil and gas fields in 2014 raised great hopes for the economy of Senegal, among the 25 least developed countries in the world.
+Petrosen estimates the sector could generate more than $1 billion per year over the next three decades.

 Petrosen general manager Thierno Ly said the start of production marked "a new era" for Senegal's "industry and economy".